You have prepared your case, including how to present your case to the court, but what can you expect in the courtroom?

 - Don’t chew gum.

-Exercise self-control, no matter what is said in the courtroom.
+No matter what is said in the courtroom, you should exercise self-control.

 - Don’t argue with the opposing party, their attorney, the judge, or Judiciary staff, even if you are upset by your case.